 Non-current and other (current) receivables primarily consist of promissory note receivables relating to sales proceeds for properties that have been sold but not yet vacated.
-These items are categorised as 'Loans and receivables', which means that the items are recognised at amortised cost.
-Receivables are recognised at the amount that is expected to be received after deducting for uncertain receivables, which are assessed individually.
+These items are categorised as 'Loans and receivables', which means that the items are recognised at amount section that is expected to be received after deducting for uncertain receivables, which are assessed individually.
 Receivables with short maturities are recognised at nominal amounts without discounting.